Fiwafoofa/website/README.md

 ## Login deliverable

-For this deliverable I associate the products and gruops with the logged in user.
+For this deliverable I associate the products and groups with the logged in user.

 - **User registration** - Creates a new account in the database.
-- **existing user** - Stores the product and grou under the same user if the user already exists.
+- **existing user** - Stores the product and groups under the same user if the user already exists.
 - **Use MongoDB to store credentials** - Stores both user and their groups/products.
 - **Restricts functionality** - You cannot use the web application until you have logged in.
 This is restricted on the frontend only.